matuxer/Frontend-Mentor-Product-preview-card-component/README.md

 ### Deployment

-The project is deployed at [Insert URL] using Vercel.
+The project is deployed at https://product-preview-card-component-indol-one.vercel.app/ using Vercel.

 ### Credits